blakebrandon-hub/Group-Progress-Tracker/README.md

 # Team Tracker

 Team Tracker is for tracking the progress of group projects.
-Similar to monday.com but FREE!
+It's a free alternative to websites like monday.com

 **<u>How I do I start using this application?</u>**